-The Gymnasium is fitted up with complete apparatus for the best method of physical development, which is regarded as a serious and important part of the College work.
+The Gymnasium is fitted up with complete apparatus for the best method of physical development, which is regarded as an important part of the College work.

 As the Gymnasium is intended for both sexes, the ladies have access to it from their bath rooms in Owings Hall by means of a covered bridge.